Legal

 In the following, 'principal' refers to the person for whom the auxiliary person works, and the contracting party of the 'principal' is referred to as 'co-contractor', with whom the auxiliary person therefore has no direct contractual relationship.

-Current law: elaborate protection of the auxiliary person
+Previous law: elaborate protection of the auxiliary person

 Some common examples:

-The only exception to this immunity under current law is that auxiliary persons can be held liable if the fault attributed to them constitutes a criminal offence (e.g. involuntary assault and battery, bribery, abuse of trust, forgery, fraud) or if this fault relates not only to the contractual obligation, but also to the general duty of care incumbent on them.
-In addition, that fault must have caused damage that was not solely attributable to the poor performance of the main contract, meaning, in practice, only in very exceptional circumstances such event gives rise to liability on the part of the auxiliary person.
+The only exception to this immunity under previous law was that auxiliary persons could be held liable if the fault attributed to them constituted a criminal offence (e.g. involuntary assault and battery, bribery, abuse of trust, forgery, fraud) or if this fault related not only to the contractual obligation, but also to the general duty of care incumbent on them.

 The new Civil Code[1] puts an end to the quasi-immunity of the auxiliary person: